Install and run the CSET cylc workflow¶

 work with other shells.
 In particular there are known issues activating

-conda environments with ksh
+conda environments with ksh.

 # Check version starts in 8.